The 8 golden rules to eat your way through PCOS (without losing your mind)

 - Get omega 3-rich eggs.

 You must get your omega-3 fatty acids from your diet as the body cannot synthesise them!
 Supplementation can also be beneficial, especially with PCOS, as it can be challenging to get an adequate daily intake from food.
+Discover SOVA's Omega 3 supplements, high quality Epax and certified Friends of the Sea.

 Indeed, modern diets are often richer in omega-6 than omega-3 fatty acids, creating a significant imbalance.